A seafood gumbo with crayfish, oysters, shrimp and okra (photo © Mackenzie Ltd.).

 Plan your playbook.
 Take time to plan out the menu ahead of time.
-Spend a few minutes to write a grocery list and a prep list.
+Spend a few minutes writing a grocery list and a prep list.
 Plan out your dishes based on cooking time and see if there are any items that you can prepare ahead and just reheat.
 That way when it comes time to set up for the party you can enjoy the festivities, too.

 Consider clock management.
 Super Bowl parties are an all-evening outing, and people stay hungry!
-So prepare dishes that your guests can continue snacking on, such as big pots of gumbo, chili or soups, served with a big piece of crusty French bread.
+So prepare dishes that your guests can continue snacking on, such as big pots of gumbo, chili, or soups, served with a big piece of crusty French bread.

 Celebrate the victory.
 Whether you’re having a small family gathering at the house, or one of those big parking lot tailgate parties before the game – it’s all about having fun!
-What really makes a successful Super Bowl party is great food, fun people and some refreshing drinks!
+What really makes a successful Super Bowl party is great food, fun people, and some refreshing drinks!